On this page

 The process begins by looking at how the individual's assets can be sold and the proceeds distributed to pay debts.
 If there are not sufficient assets to cover all debts to creditors, a split will be made on a percentage basis.
 Bankruptcy can be initiated by either a creditor or an individual debtor.

 Becoming a bankrupt is not automatic.
-You or your professional adviser must apply formally to the Insolvency and Trustee Service Australia (ITSA), the government body responsible for the administration of bankruptcy and insolvency in Australia.
+You or your professional adviser must apply formally to the Australian Financial Security Authority (AFSA), the government body responsible for the administration of bankruptcy and insolvency in Australia.
 It's a good idea to follow the steps below.

-- read ITSA's Prescribed Bankruptcy Information guide: you'll need a signed acknowledgement you've done this as part of your application
+- read AFSA's Prescribed Bankruptcy Information guide: you'll need a signed acknowledgement you've done this as part of your application

-- download ITSA forms to be completed, such as the debtors petition
+- download AFSA forms to be completed, such as the debtor's petition

 - if you're a company read the Insolvency Information Sheets from the Australian Securities and Investments Commission website

-- inform the Tax Office (ATO) when you have ceased trading
+- inform the Australian Tax Office (ATO) when you have ceased trading

 - seek advice from an accountant or lawyer experienced in bankruptcy and insolvency matters